xzcvczx/mla-legacy/mTouchCapDemos/PIC24F_Demos/mTouchCap_DA210_GraphicsDemo/ReadMe.txt

 This Demo is an extension of the "Graphics AN1136" Demo.
 Please see application note AN1136 for details of the Graphics Library implementation in this demo.
-Note that the Touchscreen located on the graphics display is NOT enabled for this demo.
+Note that the Touchscreen located on the graphics display is also enabled for this demo.

 *******************************************************************************
   Cap Touch Demonstration
 *******************************************************************************
-The purpose of this demo is to interact with the graphics display objects on the display screen, and be able to change the display using the Cap Touch keys located on the DA210 Demo Board.
+The purpose of this demo is to interact with the graphics display objects on the display screen, and be able to change the display using either the Cap Touch keys located on the DA210 Demo Board, or the display screen.

-This is done by reading the cap touch keys, and then creating events that are fed to the graphics library code to change the display based on the cap touch key pressed.
+Cap Touch input is done by reading the cap touch keys, and then creating events that are fed to the graphics library code to change the display based on the cap touch key pressed.

 There are 5 keys on the DA210 Demo Board; Left, Right, Up, Down, and Select.